-In July we went trail running Kungsleden, from Vakkotavaara to Nikkaluokta.
+In July we went trail running along Kungsleden, from Vakkotavaara to Nikkaluokta.
 A distance of 78 km.
 We spent five days on the trail, mostly in heavy rain and strong winds.
 But even if the weather wasn’t all too good, I came home with a feeling of calm and happiness.
 As I always do when out in the mountains.
+This trail is most commonly used for hiking, but it’s perfect for trail running as well.

 The fact that we couldn’t run the full distance as planned didn’t make me disappointed at all.
 That’s just the way it is in the mountains.
 Unpredictable.
 You should make up a good plan, but then be prepared that the weather can change dramatically and you’ll have to reconsider.